openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    indexing expression
    record component access

-A :index:`compile-time error` occurs if *expression1* contains the chaining operator '``?.``' (see :ref:`Chaining Operator`).
+A :index:`compile-time error` occurs if *lhsExpression* contains the chaining operator '``?.``' (see :ref:`Chaining Operator`).

-A :index:`compile-time error` occurs if the result of *expression1* is not a variable.
+A :index:`compile-time error` occurs if the result of *lhsExpression* is not a variable.

 The type of the variable is the type of the assignment expression.